-On May 2, Thomas Miller, former secretary-treasurer of Brotherhood of Locomotive Engineers and Trainmen Division 815, was charged in U.S. District Court for the Northern District of Illinois with embezzling $10,686 in funds from the Joliet-based union.
+On February 11, Darius Pourfarzaneh, former trustee of International Alliance of Theatrical Stage Employees Local 935B, was charged in Worcester District Court with one count of larceny in the amount of $6,870 from the Worcester union, which represents employees of the arena facility in that city.
 The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡